-Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the first Sunday of Advent, is a musical feast as well.
-It features musicians entirely from within Westminster’s family.
+Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the first Sunday of Advent, is a musical feast.
 Thanks to the participation of singers from our Chancel Choir and the wider church community, the Lovefeast holds special meaning and deep joy for all participants.
 Our Lovefeast Choir meets in a series of separate rehearsals (unconnected to regular choir rehearsals) to prepare for the occasion.
 What a wonderful opportunity to sing Christmas music that warms our hearts!
 For singers who cannot find the time to join the Chancel Choir on a regular basis, here is a very gratifying seasonal opportunity to participate.

 Ash Wednesday at Westminster is a richly symbolic event, marking the beginning of our Lenten journey.
 After a church-wide pancake supper, worshipers move to the sanctuary for a touching, multi-dimensional service filled with music, scripture, and prayer.

-Westminster’s somber Maundy Thursday service is widely cited as the most profoundly meaningful worship event of the entire year.
+Westminster’s somber Maundy Thursday service is widely cited as the most profoundly meaningful worship event of the year.
 Through a progressive and unforgettable series of readings, anthems, and hymns, worshipers are made ever more aware of the darkness of Christ’s suffering and death as lights are dimmed and candles are extinguished.
 Leaving the sanctuary in rare silence and utter darkness, sorrowful hearts wait for the hope and joy of Easter morning.

 Easter services at Westminster are spectacular events filled with exuberant music for brass, choir, and congregation.
 Brass players and choral singers graciously and joyfully participate in both morning worship services as the community rejoices in the resurrection of our Lord!
 The contrast between this morning and the Maundy Thursday service, musically and otherwise, could not be greater.